davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 #### Example Output

 The outputs below are from using our server, so your timed results (in seconds) should be similar to mine.
 I'm using a threshold of 180 on the road.jpg picture.
 You might try different thresholds.
-The higher the threshold, the lower the tolerance for detecting edges (i.e., edges need to be more clear-cut to be shown).
+The higher the threshold, the lower the algorithm's sensitivity (i.e., edges that less definitive and profound in the original image may be ignored).

 ```bash
 $ ./sobel pics/road.jpg 1 180